Feds: Ex-COO embezzled $465G from credit union

 Silva used the funds to take cruises to the Caribbean, travel to Cancun and spend thousands monthly in online purchases from Amazon and Etsy, prosecutors said.

-“Greed surfaces at all levels when criminals see a payday, and they think no one is watching,” William Sweeney, FBI assistant director-in-charge of the New York Field Office, said in a statement.
+“Greed surfaces at all levels when criminals see a payday, and they think no one is watching,” William Sweeney, FBI assistant director-in-charge of the FBI's New York field office, said in a statement.
 “In this investigation, someone noticed nearly half a million dollars was gone and now the COO faces criminal charges."

-Silva was suspended from her position at Winthrop and subsequently resigned, said hospital spokesman J. Edmund Keating.
+Silva was suspended from her position at Winthrop and subsequently resigned, hospital spokesman J. Edmund Keating said.

 "While we cannot comment on pending criminal matters, we can report that forensic accountants who were brought in to investigate the alleged misappropriation of funds have concluded that no employee funds were affected and that the monies that were taken came exclusively from credit union assets," Keating said.
 "The federal credit union is insured and bonded, and the embezzlement will not adversely impact the credit union’s operations nor any member’s assets.”